Michael and Cecilia Ibru University: Vice Chancellor

 The vice chancellor of Michael and Cecilia Ibru University is Professor Ibiyinka Fuwape.
-The professor of Physics is the second substantive Vice-Chancellor of the Michael and Cecilia Ibru University, before her appointment as the Vice Chancellor of Michael and Cecilia Ibru University, she was a professor and Lecturer at Federal University of Technology, Akure and has written a lot of publication and even won prestigious award like African Union Scientific Excellence Award.
+The professor of Physics is the second substantive Vice-Chancellor of the Michael and Cecilia Ibru University.
+Before her appointment as the Vice Chancellor of Michael and Cecilia Ibru University, she was a professor and Lecturer at Federal University of Technology, Akure.

+Pro-chancellor

+Joop Berkhout was until February 10, 2025, the Pro-chancellor and Chairman of the governing body of the university.